ben-newell/configuration/README.md

 For installer isnt getting wget.
 Working on that now.

 After rebooting and checking the install of oh-my-zsh or anything of the sort and then you get the "insecure" $PATH warning try logging out of zsh again and opening a new window or new tab from the loggout window.
-- If not going away at login or startup of new interactive shell then try this to see if you need to change the permissions in the path: ```compaudit | xargs chmod g-w,o-w```
+- If not going away at login or startup of new interactive shell then try this to see if you need to change the permissions in the path: compaudit | xargs chmod g-w,o-w

 It's likely you are not able to find a certain command!
-Here are a few things you can check... modify the ```PATH``` variable in ~/.zshenv then open a new window or tab.
+Here are a few things you can check... modify the PATH variable in ~/.zshenv then open a new window or tab.
 Conflict between files are a common problem when cloning a repository full of dotfiles (not to mention switching to zsh from bash and using ./oh-my-zsh... oh my!), for example shopt no longer exists in zsh, with the enrichment that it is agreed that zsh brings to the *nix environemnt, one might not think that to be the case.
-When you are defining the aliases in your ```$HOME.zshrc```, first, check whether your aliases are defined after your sourcing oh-my-zsh.sh.
-If you are using a custom file like ```.aliases```, make sure that it's set as the ```$ZSH_CUSTOM``` variable in ```$HOME/.zshrc```.
+When you are defining the aliases in your $HOME.zshrc, first, check whether your aliases are defined after your sourcing oh-my-zsh.sh.
+If you are using a custom file like .aliases, make sure that it's set as the $ZSH_CUSTOM variable in $HOME/.zshrc.
 Or source the file after the source oh-my-zsh.sh line.

-You can remain on the ancient Bash 3.5.2 that dates back to 2007 -- if you wish, as Apple is not removing it from Catalina.
+You can remain on the ancient Bash 3.5.2 that dates back to 2007 if you wish, as Apple is not removing it from Catalina.

 > An *interactive shell*